scale-it/algo-builder/docs/guide/deployer.md

 const lsigInfo = deployer.getLsigByName("CLsig");
 ```

 **NOTE:** For contract lsig you generally don't require to save info in checkpoint, but we recommend it so that it creates an entry in checkpoint, and then you can directly use `deployer.getLsigByName(<name>)` to query it's data.
-Alternatively, you can also use `deployer.loadLogic`.
+Alternatively, you can also use `deployer.loadLogicByFile`.

 #### Compile contracts